-- Second Mortgage Programs — This type of assistance is usually available as a 0% interest second loan with repayment terms that can range from 5 to 30 years.
+Second Mortgage Programs — This type of assistance is usually available as a 0% interest the second loan with repayment terms that can range from 5 to 30 years.

 The good news for home buyers is that there are over 2,000 down payment assistance programs available throughout the country, so whichever state you’re in, help is available for you.

 Who Is Eligible?

 In most cases, down payment assistance programs are only available to first-time home-buyers.
 For example, My First Texas Home program is open to home buyers from virtually all professions, first-time buyers and veterans.
 In contrast, the TSAHC says they offer assistance to prior homeowners as well as a first-time buyer.
 Also, the 5 Star Texas Advantage Program doesn’t have a restriction on first-time homebuyers, but those taking advantage of this program will have to complete an online course to be considered.

 Also, while many of these programs are only available to first-time buyers, it’s important to keep in mind that first-time homebuyer is generally defined as someone who hasn’t owned a home in three years.
 So if you owned a house once, but are now renting a home or apartment, you may still qualify as a first-time buyer.

 The good news is that, regardless of your situation, there’s usually a program available to you.

 Typically, these down payment assistance programs are geared toward people who wouldn’t otherwise be able to afford a down payment, which includes people with bad credit.
 However, if you do have bad credit, it’s still a good idea to start rebuilding your credit as much as you can before you apply for one of these programs.
 You can do that by making sure your bills are paid on time and to pay down your debts quickly.